-The basics of MTB braking Dial-in your brake setup and learn how to modulate for better control on the trail
+Break your bad braking habits on the trail Dial-in your setup and learn how to modulate for better MTB braking

 We have a saying here at Trek that brakes only slow you down, but in all seriousness, they are probably the most important component on our bikes.

 Proper braking helps us corner with composure, avoid obstacles, and stop on a dime when we encounter hazards in the trail.
 There’s more to braking than just squeezing the lever though, and we’re tuning in for expert advice from Pinkbike’s Christina Chappetta @Cchappetta1 to get the ins and outs to braking.

 Set up right